NCI Early Drug Development (Speaker Bios)

 Associate Branch Chief, IDB, National Cancer Institute, DCTD/CTEP/IDB

-ivyp@ctep.nci.nih.govDr.
-S. Percy Ivy is the Associate Chief (2005-present) of the Investigational Drug Branch (IDB), which is part of the Cancer Therapy Evaluation Program (CTEP) in the Division of Cancer Treatment and Diagnosis of the National Cancer Institute.
+ivyp@ctep.nci.nih.govS.
+Percy Ivy, MD, is the Associate Chief (2005-present) of the Investigational Drug Branch (IDB), which is part of the Cancer Therapy Evaluation Program (CTEP) in the Division of Cancer Treatment and Diagnosis of the National Cancer Institute.
 She received her medical and subspecialty training at Tulane University Medical School, Vanderbilt University Medical Center, and the National Cancer Institute, respectively.
 During her fellowship, she worked in the Molecular Pharmacology Section which focused on the molecular mechanisms of drug resistance mediated by the ABC transporter genes in models of breast cancer and carcinogenesis.
 She is currently an Adjunct Professor of Pediatrics at the George Washington University School of Medicine on the faculty at Children's National Medical Center, where she attends in the leukemia clinic.
-She serves as the Program Director for the Experimental Therapeutics Clinical Trials Network, which is funded by NCI.
-She serves on the Scientific Committee for the AACR-NCI-EORTC Molecular Targets Conference and for the Experimental Therapeutics Section for ASCO.
-She has presented both nationally and internationally on topics related to early therapeutics development, early phase clinical trial design, biomarker development, the role of anti-angiogenic agents in cancer therapy, and clinical trials for patients with hepatic and renal dysfunction.

 -